Oleh325/solidity-course/README.md

 ### Installation

-1. Create a wallet in Metamask on Sepolia Testnet.
+1. **(OPTIONAL)** Create a wallet in Metamask on Sepolia Testnet.
 Get some ETH to use for transaction fees using one of the many faucets available.
 Here's two that might work for you:

     #### Main Faucet: https://faucets.chain.link
     #### Backup Faucet: https://sepoliafaucet.com/